jlyst/101/README.md

 # 101
-This is a growing repository of tutorials.
+This is a growing repository of tutorials and resources.
 Start [here](https://jlyst.github.io/101/).